Pendlerer/learningGit/readme.txt

 5.show something it was changed: git diff
 6.log: git log <--pretty=oneline>
-7.reset : git reset --hard HEAD^< or HEAD^^ or HEAD~100 or commit version number>
+7.reset : git reset --hard HEAD^< or HEAD^^ or HEAD~100 or commit version number> 8.log your ever command< it cound found your lastest commit version>: git reflog